hsunami10/fastapi-postgresql-starter/README.md

 ## Setup

+1. navigate to project's root directory

+2. create a python virtual environment - `python3 -m venv ./.venv`

+3. activate the virtualenv - `source .venv/bin/activate`
+   - you should see `(.venv)` to the left of input)
+   - running `pip -V` → should print out a path including your project directory

-1. install packages with `pip install -r ./requirements/development.txt` ([source](https://www.freecodecamp.org/news/python-requirementstxt-explained/))
+4. install packages with `pip install -r ./requirements/development.txt` ([source](https://www.freecodecamp.org/news/python-requirementstxt-explained/))

-2. Run server with `uvicorn src.main:app --reload`
+5. Run server with `uvicorn src.main:app --reload`

+Note: to exit out of the `venv`, type `deactivate`.

 ### PyCharm